Showing posts with label Outdoor Activities. Show all posts

 (5 miles, 10 mins. from Sand Harbor)

 *Thania's Juice Bar - Organic eats and organic drinks prepared by a fierce owner who listens to her customers and treats them with kindness.
-Nutrition is #1.
+Nutrition is always #1.

 *Koi Sushi - pretty good sushi spot with AYCE and budget maki roll options.
 Heads up: Their portions are huge just in case you're interested in taking on an all you can eat session.
+Sushi in Lake Tahoe...
+This is like a cherry on top of a cherry, LOL.
+Life doesn't get any better than this.

 *Happy Tiers Bakery - if you want a serious spread of pastries and desserts, this place is sure to deliver.
 Serves local coffee from Coffeebar.
 Their tiramisu and key lime pie are pure FIRE.